 Since publishing, I've gained access to the PC build.
-It's demanding—Microsoft isn't kidding around with its —but now I've had a taste of Horizon running at 60 frames-per-second, I can't go back.
+It's demanding—Microsoft isn't kidding around with its system requirements—but now I've had a taste of Horizon running at 60 frames-per-second, I can't go back.
 As much as I love to make fun of The Framerate Police, this is a racing game, so that smoothness conveys an unparalleled sense of speed.
 The difference between the Xbox One and PC versions is pronounced.
 This is Forza Horizon 3 how it's meant to be played.
 You can expect a full, PC-specific review on Monday.

 Chris Livingston: Tour guide